smogon/sprites/README.md

 - `CONFIG_DEFAULT_OPTIPNG`: Command line to pass to `optipng`.
 - `CONFIG_DEFAULT_ADVPNG`: Command line to pass to `advpng`.
-- `CONFIG_DEFLOPT_PATH`: Path to `DeflOpt.exe`.
-If using Wine, you have to copy it somewhere outside the Tup tree.
 - `CONFIG_DEFAULT_DEFLOPT`: `true`, `false`, or blank

 There are src-specific versions of these settings: